Nicolas Deslauriers

-Nicolas Deslauriers (born February 22, 1991) is a Canadian professional ice hockey left winger for the Philadelphia Flyers of the National Hockey League (NHL).
+Nicolas Deslauriers (born February 22, 1991) is a Canadian professional ice hockey player who is a left winger for the Carolina Hurricanes of the National Hockey League (NHL).
 He was drafted in the third round, 84th overall, by the Los Angeles Kings at the 2009 NHL entry draft.
 His play has been described as a mix between an enforcer and a grinder.
+Deslauriers won the Stanley Cup with the Hurricanes in 2026.

 Early life

 Deslauriers was born on February 22, 1991, in LaSalle, Quebec, to parents Penny and Stephane.
 His parents co-own a moving company in Quebec.
 Growing up, Deslauriers played both baseball and ice hockey but, after qualifying for the midget Triple-A team Châteauguay Patriotes, he dropped baseball and focused solely on ice hockey.
 As a child, his favourite player was Bobby Orr because he was a defenceman.

 Playing career

 Amateur

 Deslauriers played major junior ice hockey in the Quebec Major Junior Hockey League (QMJHL) with the Rouyn-Noranda Huskies and Gatineau Olympiques.
 At the 2009 NHL entry draft, he was drafted in the third round, 84th overall, by the Los Angeles Kings.
 Following the draft, Deslauriers was tied for 12th amongst league defencemen with 45 points through 65 regular season games.
 He was traded to the Gatineau Olympiques prior to the 2010–11 QMJHL season in exchange for two draft picks.
 During the 2011 QMJHL playoffs, Deslauriers led all QMJHL defencemen in postseason scoring with 20 points.